timbru31/SilkSpawners/README.md

 craftableSpawners (false) - Enable crafting mob spawners using spawner egg + 8 iron bars.

+spawnersUnstackable (false) - Prevent spawners from stacking, by setting max stack size to 1.

 defaultCreature (null) - When generic spawner items are placed, spawn this creature (or null for Minecraft's default, pigs).

 All spawner items obtained using SilkSpawners will have the creature type stored, but the